BRIEF STRATEGIC PSYCHOTHERAPY DIPLOMA - Psy Dip

 Psychoanalysis comprises several interlocking theories concerning the functioning of the mind.
 In the past 70 years infant and child research and new discoveries in adults have led to further modification to theory.
 During psychoanalytic treatment, the client tells the analyst various thoughts and feelings.

 The analyst listens carefully, formulates, then intervenes to attempt to help the client develop insight into unconscious factors causing the problems.
 The specifics of the analyst's interventions typically include confronting and clarifying the client's pathological defences, wishes and guilt.
-Through the analysis of resistance (unconscious barriers to treatment) and transference to the analyst of an important other, psychoanalysis aims to unearth wishes and emotions from prior unresolved conflicts, in order to help the client perceive and resolve lingering problems.
+Through the analysis of resistance (unconscious barriers to treatment) and transference to the analyst of an important other, psychoanalysis aims to unearth wishes and emotions from prior unresolved conflicts, in order to help the client perceive and resolve lingering current issues.

 We consider the theories of Sigmund Freud, Carl Gustav Jung & Alfred Adler & how we use these understandings in the contemporary practice.